larsbs/graysql-orm-loader-waterline/README.md

 This is a translator for [graysql-orm-loader](https://github.com/larsbs/graysql-orm-loader) that will translate the models defined in Waterline to a valid GraphQL schema.

+> PD: If you want a simple way to integrate this with a Sails.js application, check [sails-hook-graysql](https://github.com/larsbs/sails-hook-graysql).

 ## Installation ##

 Install it from npm.
 Make sure to install its peer-dependencies as well.